RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

 # Contributing to RusherHacks Plugin Collection

-Thank you for considering contributing to the RusherHacks Plugin Collection!
+Thank you for considering contributing to the RusherHacks Plugin Collection! <br>
 Your contributions are what make this project great.

 ## How to Contribute